Kaspersky and the Russian government: Russian invasion of Ukraine

 On 24 February 2022, the 2022 Russian invasion of Ukraine began.
 On 28 February, Eugene Kaspersky signed a letter to customers reaffirming Kaspersky's priority in fulfillment of all of its obligations to partners and customers and highlighting its transparency initiative.
 No mention of Russia was made and the only mention of Ukraine was around watching the events unfolding in and around Ukraine.
 The U.S. government began privately warning some American companies the day after Russia invaded Ukraine that Moscow could manipulate software designed by Russian cybersecurity company Kaspersky to cause harm.

-On 26 February 2022, over 10,000 employees of Russian IT companies (including those of Kaspersky Lab) signed a petition opposing Russian governments actions in Ukraine and stating "We, employees of the Russian IT industry, are categorically against military operations on the territory of Ukraine initiated by the armed forces of the Russian Federation.
+On 26 February 2022, over 10,000 employees of Russian IT companies (including those of Kaspersky Lab) signed a petition opposing the Russian invasion and stating "We, employees of the Russian IT industry, are categorically against military operations on the territory of Ukraine initiated by the armed forces of the Russian Federation.
 We consider any display of force that leads to the outbreak of war unjustified and call for the reversal of decisions that could inevitably entail human casualties on each side.
 Our countries have always been close to each other.
 And today we are worried about our Ukrainian colleagues, friends and relatives."
 In connection with the adoption by the Russian Duma of new tougher laws, on 4 March 2022, even before they came into force, the acceptance of signatures for the petition was stopped.
 "Also, from 4 March 2022, any distribution of the letter and communication with the media has ceased.
 In connection with the adoption of new laws, we considered it unsafe to leave this letter in the public domain with a list of signers".
 "There were no big names, opinion leaders or influencers behind the letter, so people mainly signed it and shared with each other on Telegram and other messengers.”
 Eugene Kaspersky did not sign this form prior to its removal.